 - 1 kg (2 lb) of mango is $1

 - A loaf of bread is $0,25

 In Siem Reap, we recommend looking for food at a party area called the Pub Street.
-Yes, it’s touristy, but it’s crowded with customers and food is guaranteed to be fresh.
+Yes, it’s touristy; but because it’s crowded with customers, food is guaranteed to be fresh.
 The Red Piano cafe is a hip place for dinner because they claim that Angelina Jolie herself dined here during the shooting of the Lara Croft movie.